odys-z/JRE-Mirror/README.md

     # (Tested on Ubuntu 24.0.4)
     cd JRE-Mirror/temurin17-binaries/jdk-17.0.17+10
     python3 -m venv .env
-    source .env/bin/activate
+    source .env/bin/activate # For windows: source .env/Scripts/activate
     pip install jre-mirror
     python3 -m jre_mirror
 ```

-Now configure the resources a Nginx static site or, If you need more fine control,
+Now configure the resources a Nginx static site or, If you need more fine control, by
-use the [Html-service](https://github.com/odys-z/html-service) as the web service,
+starting a feature requirement, use the [Html-service](https://github.com/odys-z/html-service)
-with which a simple Windows service can be setup as a static web site.
+as the web service, with which a simple Windows service can be setup as a static web site.

-A sample configuration of html-service's configuration can be:
+A sample of html-service's configuration, WEB-INF/html-service.json, can be:

 ```
     { "type": "io.oz.srv.WebConfig",